smec-ethz/tatva/README.md

 ## Features

 - Functional programming interface for FEM simulations
-- Differentiable operations using JAX
+- Differentiable operations using `JAX`
+- Support for sparse matrices using `sparsejac`
 - Support for linear, nonlinear, and mixed FEM simulations